nick-martins/nickmar-netlify-website/pages/contact.md

   key: Contact
   order: 5
 ---
 Fill out the form with your name and email, and I will get back as soon as possible.
 Each submission is passed through a spam filter.
-If flagged please finish the CAPTCHA to send the message.
+If flagged for spam please finish the CAPTCHA to send the message.
 Thank You!